-The Group holds investments in listed companies and fixed interest securities, holds cash balances and has receivables and payables.
+The Group holds investments in listed companies, fixed interest securities and physical gold, holds cash balances and has receivables and payables.
 It may from time to time also invest in FTSE 100 Futures and enter into forward currency contracts.
 Cash balances are held for future investment and forward currency contracts are used to manage the exchange risk of holding foreign investments.
-Further information is given in the Strategic Report for the Year to 30 April 2016 on pages 4-6.
+Further information is given in the Strategic Report for the Year to 30 April 2018 on pages 4-6.

-The fair value of the financial assets and liabilities of the Group and Company at 30 April 2016 and at 30 April 2015 is not different from their carrying value in the financial statements.
+The fair value of the financial assets and liabilities of the Group and Company at 30 April 2018 and at 30 April 2017 is not different from their carrying value in the financial statements.